murtyjones/murtyjones.github.io/_posts/2021-11-28-svelte-cwasm-workers-how-to.md

 ]
 ```

-Now our rollup config will output a `worker.js` file that is able to load our Rust WASM module.
+Now our rollup config will output a `worker.js` file that is able to load our Rust WASM module thanks to the `rust` plugin.

 ---